Victor Folke Nelson: Later life and death

 In 1936 Nelson suffered a broken neck in a car accident.
 After this injury, which caused him ongoing pain and discouragement, he struggled with depression and began drinking heavily.
 His wife, Pearl, remained a consistent support to him, despite his growing challenges.
 However, in August 1936 he was jailed for 30 days on a charge of drunkenness after Pearl filed a domestic violence complaint.
 In March 1937 he was sentenced by Judge Elmer Briggs of the Boston Plymouth District Court to Bridgewater State Farm (where chronic alcoholics were often sent at the time, and which later became the Bridgewater State Hospital) after assaulting an elderly neighbor while intoxicated.
-In August 1938 he appeared in Boston municipal court and pleaded not guilty to a charge of defrauding a hotel keeper and in November 1938 was arrested after getting into an automobile accident on Park Drive (parkway) and fined $50 by the Roxbury Court for “operating a vehicle under the influence.”
+In August 1938 he appeared in Boston Municipal Court and pleaded not guilty to a charge of defrauding a hotel keeper and in November 1938 was arrested after getting into an automobile accident on Park Drive and fined $50 by the Roxbury Court for “operating a vehicle under the influence.”

 On December 8, 1939, at the age of 41, Nelson phoned his wife after leaving home, telling her he intended to leave the state and that he was contemplating taking his own life.
-Nelson was found dead on December 9, 1939 in a room at the 66 Bowdoin St. boarding house in West End, Boston.
+Nelson was found dead on December 9, 1939, in a room at the 66 Bowdoin St. boarding house in West End, Boston.
 Police had received a call from an anonymous woman who informed them that they "would find a man ill in the room."
 Police learned that Nelson had rented a room at the boarding house and that shortly after two women had visited him there.
 Police found lipstick-covered cigarette butts in the room, as well as a mostly full bottle of liquor and some liquor glasses, and they sought the two unidentified women for questioning.
 A chemical analysis of the liquids in the liquor bottle and glasses was ordered, and a determination of "barbiturate poisoning, manner not known" was entered into the City of Boston Registry Certificate of Death for Nelson.

 Medical examiner William J. Brickley reported that Nelson had told three different people on previous occasions that he intended to take his own life using drugs.
 Brickley deemed the cause of Nelson's death "self ingestion of poison."
 Further investigation by Boston police Captain William D. Donovan and Sergeant Joseph Maraghy revealed that prior to his death, Nelson had registered and left two suitcases filled with writings, personal papers, and clothing at a house on Derne St. in West End Boston.
 Nelson had been writing a book on alcoholism at the time of his death, which was to be called Mornings After.